svalkiers/clusTCR/docs/help/faq.md

 ### Multiprocessing gives me RuntimeErrors.
 How can I solve this issue?

 Some users have reported *RuntimeErrors* when running clusTCR on multiple CPUs.
 While we are looking into this issue, there is a temporary solution to the problem.
 Inserting a `if __name__ == '__main__':` will prevent the creation of subprocesses recursively, thereby avoiding potential *RuntimeErrors*.
-Here is a practical example of how you would use this when working with clusTCR:
+Here is a practical example of how you would use this when working with ClusTCR:

 ```python
 from clustcr import datasets, Clustering